Akshatkaushik108/movie-recommendation-system/README.md

 # Movie Recommendation System

-A final-year project by **Akshat Kaushik** that recommends similar movies using TMDB metadata, TF-IDF and cosine similarity.
+A final-year project that recommends similar movies using TMDB metadata, TF-IDF and cosine similarity.
 Two Streamlit interfaces offer movie selection and poster cards; the main interface also supports an optional conversational assistant.

 ## Features